WeipingFu/QGEval-anonymous/README.md

 We share the results of each metric on each generated question in [data/metric_result.xlsx](https://github.com/WeipingFu/QGEval/blob/main/data/metric_result.xlsx).
 Results of LLM-based metrics on answerability are in [data/test_answerability.xlsx](./data/test_answerability.xlsx).

-[Notice] When applying metric codes, please pay attention to modifying the model file location of each metric in the code.

 ## Codes
 ### Question Generation